 Why choose this course?

-This double degree integrates two highly sought-after areas.
 You will learn how to understand human behaviours, and apply your skills in challenging situations.
-You can combine justice, criminology, policing, policy, governance and psychology in one package, and explore topics including crimes of violence, environmental criminology, Indigenous justice, official corruption, transnational crime and forensic psychology.
+You can combine justice, criminology, policing, policy, governance and psychology in one package.
+You will be trained in professional criminological research skills, psychological research methods and gain an implicit understanding of the criminal justice system.
+Essential areas of forensic psychology, social and organisational psychology, social ethics, developmental psychology and counselling will give you crticial insights into human behaviours.
+Perception and cognition, physiological psychology and psychopathology are among the core topics.
 In the justice component, you can choose a major in either policy and governance or criminology and policing.
 In the psychology degree, you can take the first step towards a career as a registered psychologist.
 The two degrees have many cross-relevant study areas such as addictive behaviours and traffic psychology.

 The course provides a broad foundation in the science of psychology and its application.
 You’ll develop: